cyclus/cyclus.github.com/source/cep/cep18.rst

 isotopics and set the arc preference of any that violate a given rule to 0, effectively eliminating that arc.

+It should be noted that these preferences are requester based.
+This choice is based on the current simulation design notion of requesters having a preference over possible inputs.
+It is possible that in the future, one would like to model the notion of supplier preference (i.e., moreso than the implicit nature currently provided by allowing suppliers to set the transaction quality and whether to respond to the transaction at all).
+One suggestion may be to allow suppliers to also have a supply preference, and to use the average of them in the objective function, but this gets into even murkier modeling/simulation ground.
+Another would be to move the paradigm more towards economics and have the suppliers set the cost of a transaction, which they could tailor to the requester.
+However, this draws in a whole other field of bidding that requires much more rigor and thought as to its validity and implementation.

 .. image:: cep18/cep-0018-5.png
     :align: center
     :scale: 50 %